The original Aldgate East opened in 1884 but when the London Underground system was expanded, the entire station was moved 150 metres east.

 City Road was a London Underground station located in Islington.
 The station was abandoned in 1922 and the building above ground demolished in the 1960s

 In 1943, the village of Imber was evacuated to make way for a training area for troops in World War II.
-The villagers never returned to their homes.
+The villagers never returned.

 Battersea Power Station consisted of 2 identical coal power generating stations.
 It closed in 1983 and was left abandoned for many years.